-One of every parent’s worst fears is getting that phone call in the middle of the night, notifying you that your teenager has been arrested.
-Unfortunately, there are circumstances in which this is a possibility.
-At Lusk, Drasites, & Tolisano PA, our defense attorneys will do everything in their power to ensure that your child receives a fair trial and the best possible outcome.
-Whether your child is tried as a juvenile or an adult, our criminal defense attorneys can help.
+Our defense attorneys will do everything in their power to ensure that your child receives a fair trial and the best possible outcome.
+Whether your child is tried as a juvenile or an adult, our lawyers can help.

 We understand that you may be angry or upset that your child has been arrested.
 However, staying calm is the best way to think clearly.
-One of your first calls should be to set up a consultation with one of ourcriminal defense attorneys.
+One of your first calls should be to set up a consultation with one of our juvenile criminal attorneys.

-A criminal defense lawyercan help you understand the legal consequences attached to your child’s charge.
+A juvenile defense attorney can help you understand the legal consequences attached to your child’s charge.
 For example, a how a DUI can impact your child’s life.)will affect your child’s future eligibility for federal student aid, jobs, and housing.
 In other words, juvenile crime will affect your child’s life long past high school.
 (To learn more about long-term consequences, read our blog post on

-Being sad or angry at your child won’t help their circumstances as much as picking up the phone to call one of ourcriminal justice attorneys.
-No matter what your child has been arrested for, remain calm and call one of our defense lawyers.
+Being sad or angry at your child won’t help their circumstances as much as picking up the phone to call one of our juvenile lawyers.
+No matter what your child has been arrested for, remain calm and call one of our juvenile defense lawyers.
 You can count on our legal expertise to help get your child out of trouble or at least minimize consequences.

 Underestimating your child’s juvenile crime can mean the difference between your child being able to come home and spending more time behind bars.
-Our Southwest Florida criminal justice attorneys are familiar with the attitudes and legal strategies of local judges and prosecutors, which is to your child’s advantage.
+Our Southwest Florida juvenile lawyers are familiar with the attitudes and legal strategies of local judges and prosecutors, which is to your child’s advantage.

 We represent minors for the following types of juvenile crime: